Linus8D/Java-HTML5-API/README.md

 # Getting started
-The following tutorials serves as usage instruction material.
-Because the packages is small (only five classes) the tutorial should be sufficient for developers interested in extending the packages as well.
+The following tutorials serves as instruction material for getting started with Java-HTML5-API.

 ## Tutorial 1 - A _Hello World_ application
 A _Hello World_ application is an introductory application that displays the sentence _Hello World!_ to the user.
 In the following tutorial, the sentence _Hello World!_ will be displayed in the reader's web browser.
 In the process, the reader